EXPRESSCLUSTER/MariaDB/MariaDB with Linux.md

   - mirror disk monitor resource
   - mariadb monitor resource

-Mariadb setup
+MariaDB setup
 ---
-Please note that the following points are different if you set Mariadb to EXPRESSCLUSTER.
+Please note that the following points are different if you set MariaDB to EXPRESSCLUSTER.
 - database have to create Mirror disk that managed by EXPRESSCLUSTER.
   You must set only active server if you create database and database cluster.